elasticai.creator.testing.cocotb_pytest#

 cocotb_test_fixture.run()

 The example will assume your toplevel module is "input_buffer" and it’s source file lives in a sibling folder of the test folder that contains the pytest test function.
-It will create a unique subdirectory under build_test that matches the path to the module containing the testbench definition and pytest test function (those need to be the same).
+It will create a unique subdirectory under build_test that matches the path to the module containing the testbench definition and pytest test function (both need to live in the same module).
 This prevents test A overriding the artifacts of test B. The name of the subdirectory will be derived from the parameters passed via the parametrize pytest marker and the top module name.
 In this example this results in folders: input_buffer_test_input_buffer_x_1, input_buffer_test_input_buffer_x_2, input_buffer_test_input_buffer_x_3.

 class elasticai.creator.testing.cocotb_pytest.CocotbTestFixture(test_fn: collections.abc.Callable, *args: float | int | str, **kwargs: float | int | str)[source]#

-Run cocotb via pytest, inject parameters before and during test execution.
+Run cocotb via pytest, inject parameters to be available before and during test execution.

 The fixture will inspect the requesting test function to assume some default values and perform a little bit of setup.
 Namely this is